taylorplewe/asteroids86/README.md

 ### Requirements
 - [SDL3](https://github.com/libsdl-org/SDL/releases).
 Make sure `SDL3.lib` can be accessed from your `LIB` environment variable.
 - MSVC toolchain.
 See the [docs](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line) for how to acquire them.
+Then make sure they're on your PATH--this is easily done on Windows 11 via Windows Terminal by clicking the dropdown arrow next to the new tab button and selecting "Developer Command Prompt for VS 2022" or its PowerShell equivelant.
+On Windows 10, see if you have a "x64 Native Tools Command Prompt for VS 2022" shortcut in your Start menu.
 The required binaries are:
   - `ml64.exe`.
 The 64-bit MASM assembler, which itself invokes the linker afterwards.
   - `link.exe`, the linker.
-  - (optional) `rc.exe`, for compiling binary resources in the `resources\` directory.
+  - `rc.exe`, for compiling binary resources in the `resources\` directory.
 I don't love this method of including binaries and referencing those binaries in the code, but MASM has no `incbin` directive like most assemblers, and this appears to be the recommended method.
-- There is only a Powershell build script.
-If you're not running PowerShell, just look at the build script and run whatever command you need manually.
+  - (optional) `nmake.exe`, for building via the Makefile (recommended)

+Once the above requirements are met and binaries all in your PATH, simply run `nmake` in the root directory!

-Once the above requirements are met, run any one of the following commands in the root directory:
+Alternatively, there is a Powershell build script with more granular control, so if you're running Powershell, you can run any one of the following commands in the root directory:
 ```powershell
 .\build             # build a debug executable
 .\build run         # build and run a debug executable